T

 landmark

-An extraordinary city of the dead, featuring elaborate mausoleums of Argentina's most notable figures, including Eva Perón.
-Its architecture and history make it a unique attraction.
+An extraordinary city of the dead, featuring elaborate mausoleums and sculptures of Argentina's most prominent figures, including Eva Perón.
+Its architecture and atmosphere are truly unique.

 2. Midday